|Lat/Lon:||36.57860°N / 118.293°W|

 OTHER APPROACHS: In addition to Onion Valley, there are numerous other approaches including Horseshow Meadows typically used for Mount Langley (Ref: gordonye).
 While these other approaches are interesting for backpackers, climbers will usually be interested in a more direct approach.
 While one may be tempted to bypass the trail quota when using a trailhead other than Whitney Portal, the Whitney Zone covers a large amount of land to the west of Mount Whitney as well, so although this area may not be patrolled by rangers as rigorously, a permit is still required.

 MOUNT WHITNEY TRAIL: Between May 1 and November 1, there is a quota of 60 overnight hikers and 100 day hikers in effect.
 100% of these permits are made available via advanced reservations made during February of the same year (reservations accepted by mail or fax), however permit processing does not begin until February 15.
 These get taken quickly for weekends and overnights, however, weekday quotas often are not filled.
 For open slots, permit requests can be made after May 1 (reservations accepted by mail, fax, or phone).
-Reservations cost $15/person, however, walk-in permits, if any are available, are free.
+Reservations cost $15/person.
 There is now also an explicit "Trail Crest" Exit permit/quota for people who just use the Whitney Trail as a descent route, say for the Mountaineers Route.
 Luckily for those of us who don't want to bother with quotas, travel between November 2 and April 30 requires only a self-issued wilderness permit.
 Let's hope it stays that way.

 OTHER MOUNT WHITNEY ZONE TRAILS (INCL.
 MOUNTAINEER'S ROUTE): All other trails in the Mount Whitney Zone are also subject to overnight and day quotas between May 1 and November 1, however, only 60% are available via advanced registration with 40% reserved for walk-ins.
 For the North Fork of Lone Pine Creek (aka Mountaineer's Route), only 10 permits per day are currently available, 6 reservable, and 4 for walk-ins).
 Use self-issued permits at other times.